MSc with Andrew Trites, 2022

 Selina Agbayani began her career while pursuing a B.Sc. in Forest Sciences from the University of British Columbia (UBC).
 After graduation, she gained experience in Geographic Information Systems (GIS) through the Landscape Ecology and Water Tracer Labs at UBC.
 She then continued her professional development with the Advanced Diploma GIS Program at the British Columbia Institute of Technology (BCIT).
 Selina has combined a passion for natural systems and conservation issues with a specialization in landscape-scale ecological data and spatial analysis.
 This has led her to become involved in various projects with non-profit organizations such as the Community Mapping Network and World Wildlife Fund – Canada.
-In recent years, she has become interested in marine ecosystems and has joined the Marine Mammal Research Unit (MMRU) in the Institute of Oceans and Fisheries (IOF) at UBC to study grey whales.
+In her work there, Selina became interested in marine ecosystems, and eventually came to UBC to study grey whales.
 Selina now works as an Aquatic Biologist for Fisheries and Oceans Canada, working on Cumulative Impact Mapping for Marine Spatial Planning.

 Clarke Murray C, S Agbayani, N Ban.
 2015a.
 Cumulative effects of planned industrial development and climate change on marine ecosystems.
 Global Ecology and Conservation 4:110-116.

 Clarke Murray C, S Agbayani, N Ban, HM Alidina.
 2015b.
 Advancing marine cumulative effects mapping: An update in Canada’s Pacific waters.
 Marine Policy 58:71-77.

 Ewins, PJ, KA McDonald, S Agbayani.
 2014.
 The WWF Species Action Plan for Arctic Whales, 2014-2020.
 WWF Global Arctic Programme, Ottawa, Canada.